barionleg/cesium.wiki.gs/FAQ.md

 <a id="OS"></a>
 ### What operating systems and devices are supported?

-On desktops, Cesium supports Windows, Linux, and Mac.
+On desktop, Cesium runs on any platform with a WebGL capable browser, including Windows, Linux, and Mac.

-On mobile, certain browsers support WebGL.
+On mobile, a small but growing number of browsers support WebGL.
 See our [mobile compatibility page](Mobile-Details) for details.

 <a id="videoCards"></a>
 ### What video cards are supported?